 SANITATION AND HYGIENE: Our massage therapy policies on sanitation are that all equipment and linens that come in contact with the clients will be cleansed in an approved method.
 All lubricants will be dispensed in a contamination-free manner.

 Before and after each massage, the massage therapist’s hands and forearms will be washed with hot soapy water and a disinfecting solution.
 Any breaks in the skin of the massage therapist will be covered with protective coverings.

 The client will come to the massage therapy appointment clean.
 The client will inform the massage therapist of any breaks in the skin, and these areas will be avoided.

 SCOPE OF PRACTICE: Massage professionals are trained in the use of manual techniques to normalize the soft tissue of the body.

-Massage therapist do not work within the parameters of licensed medical Professional.
-Therefore, massage therapist do not diagnose or prescribe for a particular body dysfunction nor are they allowed to provide treatment for a specific condition.
+Massage therapists do not work within the parameters of licensed medical Professionals.
+Therefore, massage therapists do not diagnose or prescribe for a particular body dysfunction, nor are they allowed to provide treatment for a specific condition.

 The massage therapist is required to refer you for diagnosis and to follow recommendations of your physician.